takshakghagi/Digital_ATM_Card/README.md

 # Digital_ATM_Card
-This is simple and small Html and Css project
+This is simple and small Html and Css project.<br>
 Author - Takshak Ghagi